Cotton House, 10 Hillmorton Road, Rugby, CV22 5DQ

 Everyone in this community should feel that they have something to offer and should not be afraid to give of their all in whatever they do.
 We are very lucky in Cotton to have county sportsmen, academic scholars, Grade 8 musicians and fine actors.
 We are also fortunate to have boys who are none of the above but still strive for excellence in their own field.

 Ed Trelinski took the helm as Housemaster of Cotton in September 2014.
 He arrived at Rugby in 2009 following four years spent working on the political campaign trail in Washington, D.C. and New Orleans.
-Currently, he teaches Politics and he has also taught History and the ‘People, Power & Wealth’ extended project qualification.
-Ed’s first two years at Rugby were spent as a tutor in Bradley before moving over to become the Assistant Housemaster in Cotton.
+He teaches Politics and he has also taught History and the ‘People, Power & Wealth’ extended project qualification.
+Ed’s first two years at Rugby were spent as a tutor in Bradley before moving over to become the Deputy Housemaster in Cotton.
 Rugby is Ed’s passion and he greatly enjoys sharing his love for the game with the U16As, as well as coaching U15As cricket and U15Bs hockey.
-During the holidays, Ed is an avid traveller and he has led School trips to Honduras, Zambia and Malawi.
-During holiday time, he can generally be found on top of a mountain in the Lakes.
-He is married to Sarah, who is the Head of French at Rugby and they have a baby daughter, Ela.
+He is one of the School’s trained Designated Safeguarding Leads and he is Co-Chair of Governors at Stretton CofE Academy in Coventry.
+During the holidays, Ed is an avid traveller and he has led School trips to Honduras, Northern Ireland, the USA, Zambia and Malawi.
+When time permits, he can generally be found on top of a mountain in the Lakes.
+He is married to Sarah, who was Head of French at Rugby prior to the arrival of daughter, Ela.

 THE ASSISTANT HOUSEMASTER